This tutorial is part 2 of 2 in the series.

 git rebase -i HEAD˜<number>

 Afterward, since you adjusted the Git history, you need to force push your changes.
-A force push will overwrite the Git commits in your global repository.
+A force push will overwrite the Git commits in your remote repository.

 git push -f origin master